liasgo28/springmvcstart/README.md

 # springmvcstart
-Create a new project in Spring MVC, using archetype
+Create a new project in Spring MVC, using archetype.